 Remember that most people are nervous about having an exam.
-Ask questions, listen to the answers, and let the clinic staff help you through the visit.
+Ask questions, listen to the answers, and let us know how we can make you more comfortable.
 Your health matters!

 When your visit is complete, the provider will walk you to the front desk.
 The front desk will help you check out and help you schedule a follow-up appointment, if necessary.